 And I am going to guide your through it step by step.

-In this tutorial I will show you how to enable or disable WooCommerce payment gateways for a specific user role.
-And also how to condition them for registered users.
+In this tutorial I will show you how to disable WooCommerce payment gateways based on cart total without use of any plugin.